The Angry Birds Movie 2

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Angry Birds Movie 2 against these established plot points, we can identify how Thurop Van Orman utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Angry Birds Movie 2 within the animation genre.

 Comparative Analysis